Data Plane

 PG DSN: postgresql://ducklake:123456@postgresql:5432/ducklake

-Ingesting COCO-Caption from Hugging Face into MinIO
+Ingesting COCO-Caption from Hugging Face into the lakehouse

 from lakehouse.sync import sync_from_hf